zzyzek/sandbox/notes/Tracts-In-Esoteric-Algorithms.md

 Some rough criteria:

 * The algorithm is fairly well contained, without needing a lot of context
-* The algorithm is no widely known, talked about or implemented
+* The algorithm is not widely known, talked about or implemented
 * The algorithm is interesting

 I make no claims about objectivity of the above points.